 \subsection{Intermediate Region: Onset of Retardation}

-The transition from the short-range (van der Waals) to the long-range (Casimir-Polder) asymptotics, due to the retardation effect, has been discussed in detail in Ref.~\cite{DaUlJe2024}.
+The transition from the short-range (van-der-Waals) to the long-range (Casimir-Polder) asymptotics, due to the retardation effect, has been discussed in detail in Ref.~\cite{DaUlJe2024}.
 The intermediate region between the two asymptotics can be conveniently studied using an effective ``local'' exponent $\neff$, defined in terms of the logarithmic derivative of the interaction potential $V(z)$,

-where, the logarithm of the potential refers to the logarithm of its numerical value, expressed in atomic units.
+where the logarithm of the potential refers to the logarithm of its numerical value, expressed in atomic units.
 For a potential $V(z) = V_0 z^n$, the effective exponent, $\neff$, evaluates to exactly $n$, that is, one would obtain $n_{\rm eff} = -3$ for a potential of the functional form $V(z) = -C_3/z^3$, while $n_{\rm eff} = -4$ for a potential of the functional form $V(z) = -C_3/z^4$.